Notts Olympic F.C.

-Notts Olympic Football Club was an English football club from the Radford district of Nottingham.
+Notts Olympic Football Club is an English football club from the Radford district of Nottingham.

 History

 Notts Olympic was founded as Radford Excelsior, in the early 1870s, with matches reported from 1876.

 The club claimed a foundation date of 1884, even though there are reports of the club playing under the Notts Olympic name from 1882; the later foundation date marked when the club moved to the Churchfields ground and entered the FA Cup for the first time.

+They currently compete in the Nottinghamshire Football League Premier division.